 Where ASX becomes aware or suspects that a participant lacks a satisfactory understanding of the Operating Rules and Procedures, or the risks of participation, ASX will generally work collaboratively with the participant to educate them on their obligations.
 ASX may become aware of issues through its routine risk monitoring activities or through its regular discussions with participants.
 Examples of matters that might raise concerns are if a participant was slow in making required payments, or had a high frequency of intraday margin calls arising from delays in the intraday allocation of client positions.
-Steps available to ASX to address serious matters may include: ASX Clear calling for AIM or additional cover from the participant; requiring the participant to hold additional capital; requiring the participant to remediate the weakness; imposing conditions on participation; or requiring that the participant appoint an independent expert to assist with the remediation task (see also CCP Standard 16.5).
+Steps available to ASX to address serious matters may include: ASX Clear calling for AIM or additional cover from the participant; requiring the participant to hold additional capital; requiring the participant appoint an independent expert to assist with the remediation task (see also CCP Standard 16.5).

-20.5 A central counterparty should complete regularly and disclose publicly responses to the CPSS-IOSCO Disclosure Framework for Financial Market Infrastructures.
-A central counterparty also should, at a minimum, disclose basic risk and activity data, as directed by the Reserve Bank from time to time.
+20.5 A central counterparty should complete regularly and disclose publicly responses to the CPSS-IOSCO Disclosure Framework for Financial Market Infrastructures.31 A central counterparty also should, at a minimum, disclose basic risk and activity data, as directed by the Reserve Bank from time to time.

-ASX has published its response to the CPSS-IOSCO Disclosure Framework, including information describing how its CS facilities observe the applicable Principles.
-This document was revised during the 2013/14 Assessment period, expanding on a previous version that summarised ASX's approach to observance of the Principles with greater detail as to how the

-CS facilities meet the Principles and corresponding FSS.
-ASX plans to update this document quarterly and further enhance its disclosure as necessary from time to time.
+ASX has published its response to the CPMI-IOSCO Disclosure Framework, including information describing how its CS facilities observe the applicable Principles.
+This document was revised during the Assessment period, expanding on previous versions to provide greater detail as to how the CS facilities meet the Principles and corresponding FSS, and to present this information in a way that is more useful for participants.
+ASX plans to update this document periodically (at least annually) and further enhance its disclosure as necessary from time to time.